OpenMoonRay/openmoonray-docs/docs/developers-guide/arras/arras-client-api.md

         arras4::client::SessionOptions options;
 ```

-Session definitions are described in detail elsewhere.
+Session definitions are described in detail [here](arras-session-definitions).
 This code loads a JSON template from a file and then modifies the number of render computations to match NUM_MACHINES.
 This doesn't have any effect, given that NUM_MACHINES is set to 1 at the start of the code, but shows how the number of computations would be set in a multi-machine render.

 COORDINATOR_URL is hard-coded to "arras:local" at the start of the code, which will cause the client library itself to create the session on the local machine, rather than requesting it from a Coordinator service.

 `SessionOptions` contains information about what is being rendered and by whom : production name, shot, asset, team, and so on.
 It is used by Coordinator for logging and auditing Arras usage.
-In this case we leave all the fields undefined.
+In this example we will just leave all the fields undefined.

+**Session creation**
 ```C++
         std::string sessionId;
         try {